attianopp/cpp_data_struct_and_algos/README.md

 Project 2: implemented a circular doubly linked list from scratch

-Project 3: HAS THE battleship.exe FILE IF YOU WANT TO PLAY THE FINISHED PROJECT
+Project 3: created a battleship game from a skeleton.
+HAS THE battleship.exe FILE IF YOU WANT TO PLAY THE FINISHED PROJECT

             implemented a battleship videogame for windows that has a console based GUI